snowtigersoft/elseql/README.md

 	python -m elseql.elseql

-To do this you will need the pyparsing, rawes and cmd2 packages installed, that are automatically installed in the previous step.
+To do this you will need the pyparsing, elasticsearch and cmd2 packages installed, that are automatically installed in the previous step.

 	sudo easy_install pyparsing
 	sudo easy_install rawes
     sudo easy_install cmd2

 The cmd2 package add a few extra features "command-line" related features.
 The most useful is redirection: